 Borderlands 4 Switch 2 Port Plans

 The Borderlands series from Gearbox Software is known for its crazy co-op gameplay and funny jokes.
 This series has a lot of new content in Borderlands 4.
-When the game was first announced, a Nintendo Switch 2 version was a big part of the plan for the release.
+When the game was first announced, a Nintendo Switch 2 version was a major part of the release plan.

-This version was still being worked on.
-The plan’s goal was to reach the huge and loyal Nintendo console fan base so that players could enjoy the series’ unique experience on both portable and home consoles.
-The Borderlands 4 Switch 2 version was supposed to come out soon after the game came out for the PlayStation, Xbox, and PC.
+This version was still under construction.
+The plan’s goal was to reach the huge, loyal Nintendo console fan base so players could enjoy the series’ unique experience on both portable and home consoles.
+The Borderlands 4 Switch 2 version was supposed to come out soon after the game launched on PlayStation, Xbox, and PC.

 Many other companies did the same thing to get more people to play their games: they brought big third-party games to Nintendo’s platform.
 A lot of people were excited about this port because it promised to bring a full-fledged, modern looter shooter game to a portable device.